tjswope/ArticleList/README.md

 ```

-You can create a date object for a specific date as follows:
+You can create a date object for a specific date as shown below.
+You will need to import the Date and Calendar class.

 ```